 A food allergy is a dangerous immune response triggered by foods that cause an allergic reaction or anaphylaxis.
 Very few people have a real food allergy, most have a food intolerance.
-A food intolerance affects the digestive system while a food allergy involves the immune system.
+Common food allergies include peanuts, milk, eggs, tree nuts, fish, shellfish (crab, lobster, shrimp), wheat and soy.

-For more information on food allergies or to schedule an appointment with an allergist at Alabama Allergy & Asthma Center, call 205-871-9661.
+For more information on the treating food allergies or to schedule an appointment with an immunologist, call Alabama Allergy & Asthma Center at 205-871-9661.

 Food allergy reactions range in severity from mild symptoms to a severe, life-threatening reaction known as anaphylaxis.